IMPORTANT UPDATE ON OREIA, March, 2022

 The State of Oregon has certified over 1500 home inspectors since 1997 and approximately 75% of those certifications are inactive.
 Home Inspection is a highly competitive business and most people contemplating becoming an inspector grossly underestimate the amount of time and money it takes to establish a successful business and a successful inspection practice.

 Working as a home inspector can be a rewarding career, but it takes a significant commitment of time and money to start a business and establish a practice.
 Anyone considering entering the home inspection profession should make an effort to realistically assess the commitment needed to succeed.
 Most new and old inspectors are open to talking with new prospects and can provide insight into the real life challenges that are inherent in this type of work.

 There is very little opportunity to work as an employee of an inspection company and most inspectors are self-employed.
-If you are considering becoming a home inspector, review the State of Oregon's requirements for licensing, certification, insurance and bonding.
-Go to www.oregon.gov/ccb.
+Therefore, a lot of the learning will require your personal effort, but it will be worth it!